python/cpython/README.rst

 dependencies for various Linux distributions and macOS.

-On macOS, there are additional configure and build options related to macOS framework and universal builds.
+On macOS, there are additional configure and build options related to the macOS framework and universal builds.
 Refer to `Mac/README.rst
 <https://github.com/python/cpython/blob/main/Mac/README.rst>`_.

 On Windows, see `PCbuild/readme.txt